ClementTsang/bottom/README.md

 You can also use the pre-built release binaries manually:

 - [Latest stable release](https://github.com/ClementTsang/bottom/releases/latest), generated off of the release branch
-- [Latest nightly release](https://github.com/ClementTsang/bottom/releases/tag/nightly), generated daily off of the master branch at 00:00 UTC
+- [Latest nightly release](https://github.com/ClementTsang/bottom/releases/tag/nightly), generated off of the `main` branch at 00:00 UTC daily

 To use, download and extract the binary that matches your system.
 You can then run by doing: